 Table 1: Stakeholders and Actors in the EGI Platform ecosystem

 Table 1 provides an overview of the current stakeholders and actors; the roles have not changed and stay the same as described in [MS510]; except for the following changes:

+The European Grid Infrastructure, as a federation of Resource Infrastructure Providers (mostly NGIs), captures EGI Federation members’ vested interest in pan-European services.
+In the context of this document, this comprises central technical services that members of the EGI federation outsource to one of their members, coordinated through EGI.eu.

 The Platform Contributor is a new actor capturing the role of Technology Providers that develop and maintain software that is included in any platform in the EGI ecosystem.
 The term contributor does not imply an active role in the development and maintenance of any given platform.
 In fact, it is often the case that contributing is a passive role in this ecosystem, particularly for platforms that depend on Open Source software and projects.